On Dynamic Graph Algorithms with Predictions: Introduction

-Here switching the diagonal entries of $\mD$ one-by-one from $0$ to $1$, corresponds to adding $u^{(t)} (v^{(t)})^\top$ to $\mM$ and then inverting the result.
+Here, switching the diagonal entries of $\mD$ one-by-one from $0$ to $1$ corresponds to adding $u^{(t)} (v^{(t)})^\top$ to $\mM$ and then inverting the result.
 Thus, the task of maintaining the inverse of $\mM$ subject to rank-1 updates, while returning $(v^{(t)})^\top \mM^{-1}$ after each update, can be reduced to the task of returning the $t$-th row of $f(\mA,\mU,\mV^\top,\mD)$ subject to entry updates to $\mD$.
 In \cite{Brand21}, v.d.Brand has shown that any dynamic matrix formula that can be written using the basic matrix operations (addition, subtraction, multiplication and inversion), such as formula $f$ in \eqref{eq:overview:formula}, reduces to dynamic matrix inverse again (\Cref{lem:matrix_formula}), while supporting the same kind of updates and queries.

 Thus, we must maintain the inverse of a certain matrix that is subject to \emph{entry} updates while supporting queries to its rows, because the input to our formula $f$ only receives entry updates and we only require rows of $f$.
 Since we only need to consider entry updates, that means we can now focus only on the special case where we receive rank-1 updates where both $u$ and $v$ are sparse with only one non-zero entry each.
 Only if we receive an update that was not predicted at all, do we need to perform a rank-1 update with dense vectors.

 \paragraph{Matrix Inverse with Predictions.} Dynamic matrix inverse in the offline model where all updates are given ahead of time was solved in $O(n^\omega)$ total time by Sankowski and Mucha~\cite{SankowskiM10}, and later generalized by v.d.Brand, Nanongkai and Saranurak \cite{BrandNS19} to only require the sequence of column indices of all future updates but not the actual entries of the new columns.

 These previous data structures are offline, i.e.~require correct predictions about the entire update sequence ahead of time and cannot support updates that differ from the prediction received during initialization.
 Building on their techniques, we construct a dynamic algorithm with predictions that is robust against inaccurate predictions.

 Let $\mM$ be the dynamic input matrix.
 We write $\mM^{(i)}$ for a variant of $\mM$ that is updated only every $2^i$ iterations.
 So $\mM^{(0)}$ is always identical to $\mM$ and $\mM^{(i)}$ is identical to $\mM$ every $2^i$ iterations.